 Since 2002, Dr. Coyne and his team at Southeastern Oral & Maxillofacial Surgeons have been providing specialty care.
-We combine exceptional customer service (link to Testimonials) and state-of-the-art services in a clean and professional yet welcoming environment.
+We combine exceptional customer service and state-of-the-art services in a clean and professional yet welcoming environment.
 Our team strives to help you feel as comfortable as possible while in our care, so that you can receive the treatment you need for an improved, healthier smile!

 Helping Patients Achieve Healthy, Functional & Beautiful Smiles